tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/axi_ethernet_MAC.md

 ---

-### 6.4 `gtx_clk`
+### 6.4 `gtx_clk` — GMII/RGMII/SGMII 125 MHz Transmit Clock

-The most important clock for RGMII/GMII mode:

-- 125MHz
+`gtx_clk` is the **critical 125 MHz transmit clock** used by the Ethernet MAC when operating in GMII, RGMII, or SGMII modes.

+Functions:

+- Provides the **TX clock domain** for the MAC’s internal datapath.
-- Drives transmit timing
+- Drives the GMII/RGMII transmit timing and synchronizes TX signals.
-- Used for statistics counters
-- Required by DP83867 PHY
+- Used by the MAC to produce proper Ethernet timings at 1 Gbps.
+- Required for **RGMII operation** on KR260 (GEM2 → DP83867).

+On KR260 GEM2:

-KR260 routes a 125MHz clock correctly from the Clocking Wizard.
+- `gtx_clk` must be a **clean 125 MHz clock**, typically generated from the Clocking Wizard.
+- It feeds the AXI Ethernet Subsystem so the MAC can clock data toward the DP83867 PHY.

+This clock is **mandatory** for your PL Ethernet design.
+Without `gtx_clk`, the MAC **cannot transmit** frames via RGMII.

 ---